 Background

-The Department of Water and Environmental Regulation has responded to several reports of algal and water quality events at Ocean Reef and Mullaloo beaches since January 2024.
+The department has responded to several reports of algal and water quality events at Ocean Reef and Mullaloo beaches since January 2024.

 The other algal events have involved natural marine floating debris with detections of naturally occurring non-harmful algae species.

-On 14 March 2024, DWER responded to a report of a visible discolouration within the marine environment with subsequent investigations identifying a source of sediment entering the marine environment.
+On 14 March 2024, the department responded to a report of a visible discolouration within the marine environment, with subsequent investigations identifying a source of sediment entering the marine environment.
 This source has subsequently been rectified.

 What's happening now

-On 25 March 2024, DWER carried out detailed water quality sampling, at on-shore and off-shore locations around Mullaloo Beach and Ocean Reef.
+On 25 March 2024, the department carried out detailed water quality sampling, at onshore and offshore locations around Mullaloo Beach and Ocean Reef.
 This included sampling from around the Beenyup Wastewater Treatment Plant water release point as well as background samples from the adjoining Marmion Marine Park.
-The samples were tested for more than 60 individual parameters, including metals, suspended solids, nutrients, algae, and pathogens.
+The samples were tested for more than 60 individual parameters, including metals, suspended solids, nutrients, algae and pathogens.
 Samples taken earlier in March were also tested for hydrocarbons and organic substances.
-See map below of relevant sampling locations.
+See maps below of relevant sampling locations.

 Results of analysis from laboratory testing has shown that:

-• Levels of suspended solids (for example sediment or seagrass particles) around Ocean Reef and the north end of Mullaloo beach were elevated compared to other sample locations.
+- Levels of suspended solids (e.g. sediment or seagrass particles) around Ocean Reef and the north end of Mullaloo beach were elevated compared to other sample locations.
 Levels reduced in a southerly direction down Mullaloo beach.
 Future sampling and testing will assess any suspended solids to determine their content and potential source.

 Suspended solids results

-Results of the algae analyses have been shared with the Department of Health and the Department of Biodiversity, Conservation and Attractions and the City of Joondalup for their review and consideration as agencies responsible for health, the marine environment, and fisheries.
+Results of the algae analyses have been shared with the Department of Health, the Department of Biodiversity, Conservation and Attractions and the City of Joondalup for their review and consideration as agencies responsible for health, the marine environment, and fisheries.

 Maps of sample locations